-The City of Olathe allocates costs based upon accounting principles developed by the American Water Works Association (AWWA).
+The City of Olathe allocates utility charges based upon accounting principles developed by the American Water Works Association (AWWA).

-Water Service Charges** are designed to recover fixed costs incurred by the City for operating a potable water system, without regard to quantity of usage.
+Water Service Charges** are designed to recover fixed costs incurred by the City for operating a potable water system, without regard to quantity of customer use.

-The Kansas Water Plan charge is a pass-through fee from the State of Kansas; whereas, the state charges for every 1000 gallons used.
+The Kansas Water Plan cost is a pass-through fee from the State of Kansas; the state charges for every 1,000 gallons of water used.
 This fee defrays costs for the state water office and the reservoirs that office maintains.

-Sewer Service Charges** are designed to recover fixed costs of operating a sanitary sewer system, without regard to quantity of usage.
+Sewer Service Charges** are designed to recover fixed costs of operating a sanitary sewer system, without regard to quantity of customer use.

-Storm Water fees are designed to recover the fixed costs of designing, building and maintaining a storm water system.
+Stormwater Fees are designed to recover the fixed costs of designing, building, and maintaining a stormwater system.
+Services include:

 *Potable water is suitable for drinking because it is clean and uncontaminated.

 **Water and Sewer Service Charges are applied to all customers.
-Historically, these service charges have been assessed by the City of Olathe for several years.
-Full Page billing presents an opportunity to display these charges.
+These service charges have been assessed by the City of Olathe for several years.

-Water, sewer, solid waste and storm water funds are accounted for in the City of Olathe Operating Budget through Enterprise Funds supported by user fees similar to a private business enterprise.
-Enterprise funds fully recover their cost through user fees.
+Accounting for the water, sewer, solid waste and stormwater funds is published in the City of Olathe Budget through Enterprise Funds supported by user fees similar to a private business enterprise.
+Enterprise funds fully recover their cost through customer fees.